meteor/tutorials/content/react/step07.md

 ### One more feature: Showing a count of incomplete tasks

 Now that we have written a query that filters out completed tasks, we can use the same query to display a count of the tasks that haven't been checked off.
-To do this we need to return a count from `getMeteorData` and add a line to our `render` method.
+To do this we need to fetch a count in our data container and add a line to our `render` method.
 Since we already have the data in the client-side Minimongo collection, adding this extra count doesn't involve asking the server for anything.

 {{> DiffBox step="7.5" tutorialName="simple-todos-react"}}